I'm Harry Li.

 I combine Big Tech technical depth with firsthand nonprofit operations experience—a combination that lets me see waste internal teams miss, design systems that actually fit how you work, and stay alongside you as a thought partner through implementation.

-My clients are education nonprofits with $10M+ budgets who want funds without writing another grant application.
-The Recovery is performance-based: you pay nothing unless I deliver, and only after savings hit your account.
+My clients are education nonprofits with $10M+ budgets who want their technology spend to reflect good stewardship, not quiet drift.
+Most start with Recover — which is performance-based: you pay nothing unless I deliver, and only after savings hit your account.

 I currently serve on the boards of Braven New Jersey and The Cooper School in Montclair.
 I've published in academic computer science journals, presented to nonprofit boards, and implemented technology changes that actually stick.